xnf/ctco-angular-course/README.md

 1. check out project
 2. install dependencies using `npm install`
+3. launch JSON backend server with `json-server db.json`
+4. run CLI dev server with `npm start`
-3. Add missing functionality to "Add new comic form".
+3. add missing functionality to "Add new comic form".
 Expected flow:

-    3.1. type title for the new comic
+    5.1. type title for the new comic

-    3.2. press "Add" button
+    5.2. press "Add" button

-    3.2.
+    5.2.
 Execute addComic() method on AppComponent class

-    3.4.
+    5.4.
 Make new POST method in the RestService

+    5.5.
+If everything is fine, you will receive REST server response with the new comic

+    5.6.
+Update list to show the new comic (hint - either call "get" again, reload page or use array method `unshift()`)

-4. For a level-up add a new input field for URL
+6. For a level-up if it's easy:

+    6.1.
+Add editor for "comic.description.p.img.title"

+    6.2.
+Add image "comic.description.p.img.src" and "comic.description.p.img.title" for the newComic form

 # Comics